 "This post may contain affiliate links.
 If you decide to make a purchase through these links, I earn a small commission at no cost to you.
 I do not promote anything I do not believe in or stand behind."

-December 17th is the unofficial National Maple Syrup Day.
-In honor of this day here are 13 interesting facts regarding maple syrup:
+Today, December 17th is National Maple Syrup Day.
+And in honor of this day here are some resources to use plus 13 interesting facts regarding maple syrup:

 - The International Maple Syrup Institute was founded in 1975 with the mission of promoting the use of pure maple syrup and protecting the integrity of the product.